newsuk/DeCidr/README.md

 ## Installation

-Run `yarn add -g decidr` to install the application globally.
+Run `yarn global add decidr` to install the application globally.

 ## Use